L3nn0x/transaction_engine/README.md

 The program will output logs on stderr.
 It is possible to increase the verbosity with the -v (-vv) command line argument.

 It uses clap, serde, csv, log and stderrlog as dependencies.

+# Assumptions
+We assume that all the input amounts are positive.
+If a transaction amount is negative, we automatically convert it to zero.